 California follows the legal principle of comparative negligence, which is dramatically different than contributory negligence.
+This distinction is critical for any claimant seeking to recover economic damages and non-economic damages after an accident.

 Only a handful of states still follow the rule of contributory negligence, which is rather harsh.